Nishkarsh-Doni/solid-principles-example/README.md

 }
 }`

-Now Each class have single Responsibility to perform their task .which is exactly SRP says …
+Now Each class have single Responsibility to perform their task which is exactly SRP says.

 ## Open closed Principle (OSP)